cs-liangchen-work/LLM_reasoner/README.md

 Role-Play with Large Language Models https://arxiv.org/abs/2305.16367

+# 其他大模型

+PandaGPT: One Model To Instruction-Follow Them All https://arxiv.org/abs/2305.16355

 # 大小模型
 Impossible Distillation: from Low-Quality Model to High-Quality Dataset & Model for Summarization and Paraphrasing https://arxiv.org/abs/2305.16635